MihaiZecheru/Flashcards-Quiz/README.md

 `.qfc` is a file extension made specifically for this project.
 It's simply an encoded `.txt` file.

-You can download this project's release [here](https://github.com/MihaiZecheru/Flashcards-Quiz/releases/download/FlashcardsQuiz/cpp_quiz.zip).
+This is my first C++ project.
+You can download the latest release [here](https://github.com/MihaiZecheru/Flashcards-Quiz/releases/download/FlashcardsQuiz/cpp_quiz.zip).

 For my pleasure, send me the flashcard sets (`.qfc`) you make at my email, `mihai@mzecheru.com`